digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Developer Workflow
 ------------------

-The following recommendations about how to set up your development environment for SCU will help you iterate more quickly on your projects.
+This section contains suggestions on how to set up your development environment for SCU to help you iterate more quickly on your projects.

 Multi-Package Builds
 ~~~~~~~~~~~~~~~~~~~~

-Following the :ref:`best practices <upgrades-best-practices>` outlined below in this
-document as well as the :ref:`testing recommendations <upgrades-testing>` will lead to a
+Following the :ref:`best practices <upgrades-best-practices>` outlined below and the :ref:`testing recommendations <upgrades-testing>` leads to a
 proliferation of packages in your project.
 Use :ref:`Multi-Package builds
 <multi-package-build>` to reliably rebuild these packages as you iterate on your
 project.
-Multi-package builds will also enable cross-package navigation in Daml
+Multi-package builds also enable cross-package navigation in Daml
 Studio.

 The :ref:`Multi-package builds for upgrades <upgrades-multi-package>` section
 goes into more detail on how to set up multi-package builds for SCU and how it
-can help with testing in particular.
+can help with testing.

 Working with a Running Canton Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With SCU, it is no longer possible to iterate on a package by uploading it to a running participant after each rebuild.
-This is because a participant will reject two packages with the same name and version whose content differs.
+A participant rejects two packages with the same name and version whose content differs.

 There are two ways to work around this:
-  - restart the participant after each rebuild;
+  - restart the participant after each rebuild
-  - change the version name of the package before each rebuild.
+  - change the version name of the package before each rebuild

 :ref:`Environment variable interpolation <environment-variable-interpolation>` in the Daml Assistant can help with the latter.
 In the ``daml.yaml`` file of each